Emily Wilson as Athena, age 8. (see "Growing up with the Odyssey," The Paris Review, August 7, 2017)

 @EmilyRCWilson Scholia

-Professor Emily Wilson’s Twitter feed (@EmilyRCWilson) provides her readers with insights into the art of translation.
-In recent posts, she has analyzed the challenges a translator faces, with examples from the Odyssey, Iliad and Oedipus Tyrannos (Norton 2021).
-Wilson also uses Twitter to compare short passages from different English translations of the Odyssey.
-She comments on how other translators have interpreted different words, phrases, and concepts from the original Greek into English.
+Professor Wilson’s Twitter feed (@EmilyRCWilson) provided her readers with insights into the art of translation.
+In her posts, she analyzed the challenges a translator faces, with examples from the Odyssey, Iliad and Oedipus Tyrannos (Norton 2021).
+Wilson also used Twitter to compare short passages from different English translations of the Odyssey.
+She commented on how other translators have interpreted different words, phrases, and concepts from the original Greek into English.

 In a blog post for The New Yorker, Dan Chiasson wrote about how "Wilson’s presence on Twitter is quietly revolutionary, a new kind of experience for readers, poets, translators, and really anyone who likes to watch knowledge take shape in an open format, its seams exposed" ("The Classics Scholar Redefining What Twitter Can Do", March 19, 2018).